Engin-Boot/pong-stage-shivanigoyal236/Stage0/start game.md

-# start game
+# start game app

 ## Feature

-start of the game
+start of the game app

 ## Acceptance Criteria
+user should have a phone

-### Scenario: -start the game
+### Scenario: -start the game app

-  Given a interface which has a option start game
+  Given a user start the game app
-  When we click on start game option
+  When he click on  game app
-  Then we see many options
+  Then he sees  many options